 Another spontaneous trip.
 I was having a coffee in Hong Kong and suddently felt like going to China.
 It’s quite easy to get the China visa in Hong Kong, plenty of agencies will handle the whole process for a reasonable fee.

-On my last trip I went to Yangshuo in Guilin to do some Tai Chi and Qi Gong Fu.
-I didn’t make much progress as it was a short stay; I also wanted to visit Shanghai.
+On my last trip I went to Yangshuo in Guilin to do some Tai Chi and Qi Gong.
+I also visited Shanghai.

 Entering China is a bit nerve wracking.
 I had the same feeling entering Russia when I worked there back in 2007.
 The nerves come from visiting a country with a more authoritarian state.
 I can also get nervous in countries where I can’t speak the language and pick up on the nuances of a situation.

 Despite these nerves, my experience in China has always been positive.

 I found a good Qi Gong teacher in Shenzhen who speaks English.
 The Qi Gong teacher I had in Yangshuo had limited Enlgish, which wasn’t helped by a propensity to tell complicated stories as he taught.